covalenthq/covalent-docs/content/en/docs/changelog/2022/june.md

 - In addition, we have hidden our outdated pricing endpoints `Get historical prices by ticker symbol`, `Get spot prices`, and `Get price volatility`.

 ### BUG FIXES
-- We fixed the following bugs regarding Uniswap data.
-    - Filtered out pools where a tokens contract decimal is 0 which was inflating liquidity quotes.
-    - Filtered out pools with obscenely high liquidity quotes from low liquidity pools.
+- Regarding Uniswap, we filtered out pools where a token's contract decimal was 0 which was inflating liquidity pool quotes.
+This eliminated obscene quotes from low liquidity pools.